 The cultivation of vines in Puglia dates to the Phoenician era.
 Although it was the Romans who were the first to appreciate Apulian wines.
+But there are many wine regions of Puglia.
 So much so that the Poet Orazio compared them to Falerno, then considered the best among the wines in circulation.
 In the following centuries other testimonies mark the historical evolution of Apulian wines until the arch enemy of the vine, phylloxera, determined the almost total extermination of the vineyards.

 However, the productive and economic disaster was not completely negative; as it led to qualitative changes in the production system, and the reimagining of the vineyards.
 In part, the production blended wines; hence the introduction of Negroamaro and Primitivo.

 The success was so great and widespread that even today these vines put Puglia on the map in the world of wines.

 DOC and DOCG Wines From Puglia